sciencegraph/brinton/cran-comments.md

 ## NOTE
-This is a first submission.
+This is a submission of package not currently available on CRAN.

 ## Test environments
 * local Windows 10, R 3.4.4